Monogram 1/48 F-84F 'stores configuration study model'

 The next set (with fins again) is the 230 gallon tank, for the inboard pylons.
 RNLAF stopped using these at one point, the 450 gallons were more practical.
 I guess the 230 gallon inboard tanks were more common in countries with warmer weather.
 I made mine by combining a modified outboard tank with the tail of the 'Type 1' 450 gallon tank.
 The last set are the outboard 230 gallon finless tanks, that were rarely used (Volkel only).
 At least four different variants were made, and at least three different types were used by the RNLAF.
 But I could not find the specific details, so this is a generic 230 gallon version, made by shortening the kit supplied tanks.

-When shown at air shows, with the aircraft surrounded by weapons, the bombs were often fitted with wooden 'transport rings' so they could be rolled despite the welded-on attachment lugs.
+The AN-M64 500 lbs, AN-M65 1000 lbs and AN-M66 2000 lbs bombs were of WW2 vintage, but were fitted with conical tails instead of WW2 style 'box' fins.
+At open houses and in stores display photos, the bombs were often fitted with wooden 'transport rings' so they could be rolled despite the welded-on attachment lugs (that my model bombs lack).
 For some time I thought they were anti-ricochet rings, as seen on WW2 German bombs and cold-war Soviet bombs.
+I did not add these rings to my model bombs.

 A quite common store on the RNLAF F-84Fs were M116A napalm bombs.
 The M116 can be easily identified by the unique 'eyes' in the nose cap and the tail cap.
 I had to scratch-build this store.